LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 application or saved state should be run in a process that sets (just for itself) the `LOGTALKHOME` and `LOGTALKUSER` environment variables to the values used during the pre-compilation of the Logtalk resources.

+See the `settings-embedding-sample.lgt` for suggestions on defined a settings file for embedding applications.